nymtech/nym/documentation/operators/src/nodes/vps-setup.md

 sudo ./enable_networking_for_nym_nodes.sh apply_all_iptable_rules_nymtun
 ```

+4. After running `enable_network_diagnostics.sh`, re-run `./gateway-network-check.sh` and check the outcome.
+If there are still problems, please refer to [troubleshooting section](../troubleshooting/vps-setup.md#incorrect-gateway-network-check)

 If all the setup went smooth, your server is ready to connect `nym-node` with the rest of the Mixnet.
 There are a few more good suggestions for `nym-node` VPS configuration, especially to be considered for Gateway functionality, like Web Secure Socket or Reversed Proxy setup.
 Visit [Proxy configuration](proxy-configuration) page to see the guides.